kjolley/BIGSdb_documentation/dbase_setup.rst

   * URL of curator's index page, which can be relative or absolute.
 This will be used to add a link in the dropdown menu.

+* curate_link

+  * URL to curator's interface, which can be relative or absolute.
+This will be used to create a link in the public interface dropdown menu.

 * curate_path_includes

   * Partial path of the bigscurate.pl script used to curate the database.